renatas1979/Hangman/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in the terminal.
 4. Install requirements.txt (pip install requirements.txt)
-3. Run the Python script using the command `python hangman.py`or `python3 hangman.py` depening on your system.
+3. Run the Python script using the command `python hangman.py`or `python3 hangman.py` depending on your system.

 Enjoy the game and have fun!